GeorgeWilkins/Active-Belt-Tensioner/README.md

 | | | | | | **£250** |

 \* These prices are approximate/pessimistic at the time of writing.
 They're intened to give you a rough idea of the cost of the project, but may not be accurate at the time of your purchase.

+### Protoboard PCB
+TBC

 ### Laser-Cut Parts
 Unfortunately unless you happen to have a laser cutter, you will need to outsource the cutting of the [various plates](#) that